 On the surface, the idea of working from home seems initially ideal; no commute, no supervision, the comfort of your own sofa.
 Pretty soon, though, what at first seemed like pros sneakily reveal themselves to be cons in disguise.
-Here’s how to make working from home work for you.
+Here’s how to make working from home work for you (because for some businesses, you may never return to the office).

 It’s tempting to do all your work reclined on the sofa – or in bed – but unfortunately our subconscious doesn’t like that.
 If you’re in what your brain thinks of as a relaxation space, you’ll find it significantly harder to be productive.
 Even worse is the fact that the more you work in those spaces, the harder it’ll be to relax in them after work.
 Keep your work space and relaxation spaces separate and solve that problem.